jorgebucaran/fisher/man/man1/fisher-update.md

 ## DESCRIPTION

-Update one or more plugins, by name, URL or path.
-If no arguments are given, update Fisherman to the latest release.
-If you try to update a plugin that is currently disabled, but exists in the cache, it will be updated and then enabled.
+Update one or more plugins concurrently.
+If no arguments are given, update everything, including Fisherman.
 Use a dash `-` to read from the standard input.

-If a plugin is missing dependencies, they will be installed.
-If any dependencies are already installed they will not be updated.

 ## OPTIONS